FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 enabled = true
 ```

-If there is no `address` field present under the proxy table, like the example above, forc automatically creates a proxy contract based on [SRC-14](https://github.com/FuelLabs/sway-standards/blob/master/docs/src/src-14-simple-upgradeable-proxies.md) implementation from [sway-standards](https://github.com/FuelLabs/sway-standards).
-After generating the proxy contract, the target is set to the current contract, and owner of the proxy is set to the account that is signing the transaction for deployment.
+If there is no `address` field present under the proxy table, like the example above, `forc` will automatically create a proxy contract based on the [SRC-14](https://github.com/FuelLabs/sway-standards/blob/master/docs/src/src-14-simple-upgradeable-proxies.md) implementation from [sway-standards](https://github.com/FuelLabs/sway-standards).
+After generating and deploying the proxy contract, the target is set to the current contract, and owner of the proxy is set to the account that is signing the transaction for deployment.

 This means that if you simply enable proxy in the `Forc.toml`, forc will automatically deploy a proxy contract for you and you do not need to do anything manually aside from signing the deployment transactions for the proxy contract.
 After deploying the proxy contract, the its address is added into the `address` field of the proxy table.